Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 3&4 generate compression on the 3& and begin the turn on 4 as you step backwards.
 End in an [open] position.

-#### Sugar push inside pivot turn into closed position

-The footwork is the same as a [sugar push inside pivot turn], and the handwork is the same up to step 3&.
-For the handwork, on 3& you should see the follower's back, so place your right hand onto the followers left shoulder blade to achieve a [closed] position as the turn finishes and you step forward on 4.

 #### Sugar push goofy inside pivot turn

 Use it from a [goofy] hold.
 On step 2 raise your right hand to her face level at